Appointing a Managing Agent

 - Ensure compliance with the terms of leases and policy agreed with the Board and where necessary, subject to landlord authorisation, instruct solicitors in relation to breaches

-- Represent the landlord at County Court level, arbitration and Leasehold Valuation Tribunals
+- Represent the landlord at County Court, arbitration and Tribunals

 - Prepare job descriptions for employees and specifications for contractors and go to competitive tender

 - Supervise any employees and regular contractors such as cleaners etc on behalf of the employer

 - Ensure appropriate training and compliance with Health and Safety and employment legislation

 - Advise the Board on residential landlord and tenant procedures including statute and practice

 - Advise the Board on a suggested management policy